CloakerSmoker/Relax-Language/docs/docs/details.md

 All kinds of functions `inline/define/dllimport` are stored inside of the `.CurrentProgram.Functions` object, which is why you can call a `DllImport` function just like any other, since they are treated nearly exactly the same.

-Modules are stored in the `.CurrentProgram.Modules` array, so they can be imported before compiling starts.

-Locals and string literals live inside `.CurrentFunction.Locals` along with `.CurrenFunction.Strings`, since the overall program doesn't need to know about either.
-Globals are store in `.CurrentProgram.Globals`, for obvious reasons, they are global after all.
+Yeah, that's it.
+The parser isn't very interesting.
+It parses, and that's that.

-Each different header in [the full syntax listing](full-syntax) is implemented as a rule in the parser, except the actual parser has a lot more limits I don't mention in the syntax.
+Each different header in [the full syntax listing](full-syntax) is implemented as a rule in the parser, except the actual parser has a lot more rules I don't mention in the syntax.

 There's lots of ways the parser could be improved, like adding more helpers to increase the code density, and cleaning up the expression parser.
 However, it was originally written months ago, and I really don't want to fix it when there's nothing broken.

+___

 ## Optimizer

 The most half-baked part.

-I had very high hopes for the parser, and I felt very-very cool while writing it.
+I had very high hopes for `Optimizer`, and I felt very cool while writing it, but it didn't work out.

-I felt like a real language designer until I realized that I'd need to re-do it if I ever want to implement larger optimizations.
+I felt like a real language designer until I realized that I'd need to redo it if I ever want to implement larger scale optimizations.

-The optimizer works a lot like the compiler, it walks the AST, and tries to replace each node it walks with a more opimized version, which sounde like a good way to do this at the time.
+The optimizer works a lot like the compiler, it walks the AST, and tries to replace each node it walks with a more optimized version, which sounded like a good way to do this at the time.

 The problem is that I wrote it to be too narrow.
 It only looks at one node at a time, and can't eliminate code that's after a `return`, since it only knows that it is trying to optimize a `return`, and doesn't know the outside context.
 This same problem applies to variables which may/may not hold constant values.

 All the optimizer knows is that it has a variable getting used here, it doesn't know that the variable might have been set to `1` the line before.

 So, overall, it was a good idea, but a bad implementation.

+___

 ## Compiler